esoeylemez/esoeylemez.github.io/tutorial/monoids.md

 ---
-title:     The Monoid Tutorial (Draft)
+title:     "The Monoid Tutorial (Draft)"
-author:    ertes
+author:    "ertes"
-date:      2016-10-05
+date:      "2016-10-05"
-lang:      en
+lang:      "en"
-copyright: Ertugrul Söylemez
+copyright: "Ertugrul Söylemez"
-want-toc:  yes
+want-toc:  "yes"
 ...

 This tutorial is not only educational material for you, but it's also a